 Online: DDTP - http://ddtp.cpuc.ca.gov/; CPUC - http://www.cpuc.ca.gov/; SGD Program - http://www.cpuc.ca.gov/sgd/

 Run, Hide, and Fight: Options for Surviving an Active Shooter

-Presented by: Mona Curry, Valley Bureau Emergency Manager, Emergency Management Department, City of Los Angeles
+Presented by: Mona N. Curry, Training and Exercises Coordinator, Emergency Management Department, City of Los Angeles

 Active shooter situations are real and can happen anywhere, anytime.
 We all have different abilities to surviving an active shooter.
 This workshop will help you understand what your options can be for all abilities.
 There are no guarantees for anyone but know your options and have a chance to stay alive.

 Dog Lovers: Learn How to Certify Your Pet As A Therapy Dog

 Presented by: Richard Katz, Executive Director, K9 Ambassadors

 You will meet a certified therapy dog and handler that will show you how to pass the therapy dog handler written and behavioral tests at the least cost and quickest way.
 Course provides a list of facilities, leading certifying agencies, dog training tips and resources, comprehensive explanation of the certifying process, and on-going post-class support.
 This seminar is for persons desiring a better understanding of the field of therapy dog service and the process of qualifying their dog to become a therapy handler team either as a volunteer or in a paid position and professionally trained healthcare workers wanting to integrate animal-assisted therapy into their practices.